Welcome

 Although Fredrick "Toots" Hibbert had a church-born soul-gospel styled singing voice, his backing singers, Nathaniel "Jerry" Mathias and Raleigh Gordon had more of a country sound than anyone in The Wailers.
 And some of Toots and the Maytals material was more rural in overall sound than The Wailers diverse, but urban repertoire.
 This was especially true of some of the Maytals greatest recordings.

 In 1964, they released a single, Little Flea, a ska cover of Lord Flea's popular mento song.
 That would be the only mento cover the Maytals would record, as another ska single released that same year, Dog War, (also know as "Broadway Jungle") was not the mento song Dog War Inna Mathews Lane (recorded by such mento artists as Lord Fly and Lord Power.)
+It did however quote a couplet from Lord Flea's Shake Senora.

 In 1966, Toots and The Maytals released the original version of Bam Bam.
 (They would record it at least 5 more times throughout the years, the most recent remake, with Shaggy, in 2005.)
 The original is a beloved track -- a festival winner -- but is it really reggae?
 The beat is not reggae, and consider the instrumentation: it opens with pre-Rastafari hand drums and acoustic rhythm guitar.
 A strong argument could be made that this is a mento music.
 The later recordings of this song moved closer to reggae in beat and arrangement.